Skip to cookie consent Skip to main content

 What to expect

 PRP is usually an outpatient procedure.
-Before your injection appointment, please let your doctor know if you:
+Depending on the location of your injection, please arrange for a licensed driver to meet you after the procedure and drive you home.
+Before your injection appointment, please let your doctor know if you have:

-• Have a history of getting lightheaded or fainting during procedures
+• A history of getting lightheaded or fainting during procedures

-During your procedure, a provider draws blood from your arm much like any other blood draw you may have had in the past.
-Whole blood contents are placed in a centrifuge, which helps separate out a concentrated level of PRP, among other things.
-Once your PRP is ready, the provider doing the injection marks the area to be injected and sterilizes it.
-At this time, they may apply a numbing spray or other anesthetic to your skin to reduce pain.
+During your procedure, while blood will be drawn from your vein much like any other blood draw you may have had in the past.
+Whole blood contents will be spun down in a centrifuge, which helps separate out a concentrated level of PRP, among other things.
+Once your PRP is ready, the affected area will be marked for proper placement of the needle and then will be sterilized.
+A local anesthetic and/or numbing spray may be applied to reduce pain at the injection site.

 Your provider uses sterile, ultrasound-guided injection to help visualize the affected part of your body.
-Once found, they will inject your PRP into the marked area.
+Once identified, the PRP will be injected into and around the damaged tissue.

-Doctors typically recommend physical therapy before and after your PRP injection.
-Your provider may clear you for light exercise, but you need to rest the affected area for some time.
-This depends on your unique situation.
+It is common to recommend physical therapy before and after your PRP injection to maximize the therapeutic effect.
+Your provider may clear you for light exercise, but you be asked to protect or rest the affected area for some time.
+Plan for about four weeks with down time following the procedure.
+This will be reviewed on an individual basis.

 You may shower on the same day as your PRP injection, but please avoid immersing the area in water.
-Do not use hot tubs, take baths, or go swimming.
+Do not use hot tubs, take baths, or go swimming for the first 48 hours.

 Athletes undergoing PRP may have different or added instructions and restrictions.
 Your provider will counsel you on your instructions and will help develop a timeline for how much time you should take off from your sport.
 This advice is meant to help you avoid re-injuring the area by returning to play too soon.